Copperheads scratch out 4-0 win over Mill Run

-CARMICHAELS -- The three pitchers in Wednesday's Fayette County Baseball League game allowed a combined seven hits, but Carmichaels made the most of its opportunities for 4-0 win over visiting Mill Run.
+CARMICHAELS — Three Mill Run pitchers allowed a combined seven hits but host Carmichaels made the most of its opportunities for 4-0 win in a Fayette County Baseball League game on June 23.

 Mill Run’s Kole Koontz had a one-hitter through five innings, and was trailing 2-0 after Copperheads designated hitter Jacob Fordyce belted a two-run home run with one out in the bottom of the second inning.